maxaeon/EQ-bench/docs/persisting_constructs.md

 latest submissions.
 Both files are committed back to the repository so changes are visible in pull requests.

+Each record includes an `axes` field listing the relevant SERA skills (e.g., `"sense, explain"`).
+Pages like `sense.html` filter constructs by reading this field via `docs/script.js`.
+If an older entry lacks `axes`, the script falls back to searching the issue text.

 This lightweight method keeps contributions transparent while avoiding the maintenance burden of an external database.
 Future work may revisit a database if query or scale needs grow.